Learn German Easily

 Can you help me?

-Yes, I like to do that.
+Yes, I’d be happy to do that.

 Kommst du mit in die Disco?